Specialisms & expertise

-He is a member of the Law Society personal injury accreditation scheme and acknowledged by the Association of Personal Injury Lawyers (APIL) and a legal adviser to a local Citizens Advice Bureau.
+He is a member of the Law Society personal injury accreditation scheme, a “senior litigator” of the Association of Personal Injury Lawyers (APIL) and a legal adviser to a local Citizens Advice Bureau.

 His clinical negligence experience involves a wide range of areas including accident and emergency, care of the elderly, dentistry, general practice, general surgery, gynaecology, obstetrics, ophthalmology, orthopaedic and spinal surgery, nephrology, nursing and urology.

 Oliver’s personal injury work includes all aspects of occupiers' and employers' liability, road traffic accidents, highway, sports injury and Animals Act cases and harassment in the workplace.
 The majority of his clients have suffered brain and/or serious orthopaedic and/or psychiatric injuries.